 When I was a teenager, my teachers encouraged me to pursue a writing career.
-A journalism degree seemed like the right (only?) choice.
+A journalism degree seemed like the only choice.
 After a brief stint as a newspaper reporter and editor, I continued to use my writing and editing skills in a variety of communications and PR jobs over the next two decades.

 In 2003, my husband, Andy, and I left behind big-city life to make our home in the mountains of southwest Colorado.
 I’m represented by JL Stermer of New Leaf Literary & Media.

 THAT NAME: It’s Czechoslovakian.
 Pronounced micka-len-check.
 Both my parents spoke Czech before they spoke English.
 While I never picked up the beautiful language, I can ask what time it is or call you a little monkey (or large donkey) in Czech.

 EARLY YEARS: I grew up in a small Texas town (population 1,200) and decided to attend a university with a student body of 50,000.
 Culture shock, to say the least.

 FAVE AUTHORS: John Irving, Donald Ray Pollock, George Saunders